H. M. Naqvi: Home Boy

 H. M. Naqvi's debut novel Home Boy was first published in the United States in September 2009 by the Crown Books division of Random House to acclaim.
 The New York Times hailed it as "smart…debut [that] is at once immigrant narrative, bildungsroman and New York City novel, with a dash of the picaresque…Naqvi is a former slam poet, and his exuberant sentences burst with the rhythms and driving power of that form while steering clear of bombast.
 "Home Boy" is a remarkably engaging novel that delights as it disturbs.".
 On his American tour, he returned to slam roots for a performance at the Nuyorican Poets Club.
 He also read at Harvard University, the Tenement Museum, the Brooklyn Book Festival and the Asia Society.

 When Home Boy was published in India in January 2010 by HarperCollins, it hit the top ten fiction best-seller list.
 According to the Indian Express, the novel is "culturally au courant and with an eye for the absurd – a cross between early Jay McInerney and Gary Shteyngart, with subcontinental seasoning.
 It incorporates underground music, fashion and intoxication-producing substances as well as...Faiz Ahmed Faiz and home-cooked seekh kebab and biryani."
 In January 2010 he attended the Jaipur Literature Festival.

 Home Boy has been very well received in Naqvi's native Pakistan.
-He has read The Second Floor [T2F], Khas Gallery, Shaheed Zulfiqar Ali Bhutto Institute of Science and Technology [SZABIST] and at the Indus Valley School of Arts.
+He has read it at The Second Floor [T2F], Khas Gallery, Shaheed Zulfiqar Ali Bhutto Institute of Science and Technology [SZABIST] and at the Indus Valley School of Arts.
 He was also in discussion with London-based Pakistani artist Faiza Butt at Art Dubai.
 The German, Italian and Portuguese editions of the book were published in 2010.